Program Counter & Stack Pointer

 Figure 7: Good Carry (Use the switch at the bottom of the circuit to reset the counters)

-In a nutshell, to operate two 74LS161 counters, C0 and C1, in cascade: C0’s ENT can be permanently set to HIGH, while C1’s ENT can be connected to C0’s RCO.
+In a nutshell, to operate two 74HCT161 counters, C0 and C1, in cascade: C0’s ENT can be permanently set to HIGH, while C1’s ENT can be connected to C0’s RCO.

-Another very important feature of the 74HCT161 is the asynchronous reset.
-This is used to bring the PC to zero when the CPU powers up; independently of the clock.
+Another important feature of the 74HCT161 is its asynchronous reset.
+It brings the PC to zero at CPU power-up, independent of the clock.

 Stack Pointer